astral-sh/ruff/docs/rules/use-of-inplace-argument.md

 Checks for `inplace=True` in code using the `pandas` library.

 ## Why is this bad?
-- Many people expect `inplace=True` to be a performance benefit that prevents dataframe copies, but that's often not true.
+- `inplace=True` often does not provide a performance benefit.
+It is likely to copy dataframes in the background.
 - It encourages mutation rather than immutable data, which is harder to reason about and may cause bugs.
-- It removes the ability to use the chaining style for `pandas` code.
+- It removes the ability to use the method chaining style for `pandas` code.

 ## Example
 ```python